Physician Assistant (M.P.A.)

 Less class time

-Finish graduate school and receive training in just a quarter of the time of traditional medical school.
+Finish graduate school and receive training in just half the time of traditional medical school.

 Medical professionals